uber/prototool/docs/docker.md

 | [twirp] | 5.7.0 | protoc-gen-twirp<br>protoc-gen-twirp_python |
 | [yarpc] | 1.37.2 | protoc-gen-yarpc-go |

 The Well-Known Types are copied to `/usr/include`.
 The packages `bash`, `curl`, and `git` are also installed.

-If you think another library should be included, propose it in a GitHub issue and we will evaluate it.

 ## Versioning

-Images are pushed for every commit to the dev branch as the tags `uber/prototool:dev, uber:prototool:latest`, and every minor release starting with `v1.4.0` will have a tag e.g. `uber/prototool:1.4.0`.
+Images are pushed for every commit to the dev branch as the tags `uber/prototool:dev`, `uber:prototool:latest`, and every minor release starting with `v1.4.0` has a tag e.g.
+`uber/prototool:1.4.0`.
 Note that as opposed to the rest of Prototool, there is no breaking change guarantee between minor releases - we do not account for breaking changes in libraries we provide within this image, and will update them regularly on `dev`.
-We recommend pinning to one of the minor release Docker image tags once they are available.
+We recommend pinning to one of the minor release Docker image tags.

 ## Development

-To update the Docker image, edit the [Dockerfile](../Dockerfile).

-Note that for version changes, the versions are copied in four places: once for each layer in the Dockerfile (sharing these is harder than you think), once in [etc/docker/testing/bin/test.sh](../etc/docker/testing/bin/test.sh), and once in this documentation.

-See https://github.com/uber/prototool/pull/437 for an example of updating versions.

-Updates of `protobuf` and `grpc` must match the current versions for `alpine:edge` for now.
-See [here](https://pkgs.alpinelinux.org/packages?name=protobuf&branch=edge&repo=main&arch=x86_64) and [here](https://pkgs.alpinelinux.org/packages?name=grpc&branch=edge&repo=testing&arch=x86_64) for the current versions.

 Local development commands: